-NFPA No. 73 - 1973
+NFPA No. 73 - 1975

-1973 Edition of No. 73
+1975 Edition of No. 73

-The 1973 edition of this Standard incorporates changes prepared by the Sectional Committee on Public Fire Service Communications.
-The Standard was adopted by the National Fire Protection Association on May 15, 1973 at the Annual Meeting in St. Louis, MO, on the recommendation of the Correlating Committee on Signaling Systems.
-It supersedes the 1967 edition.
+The 1975 edition of this Standard incorporates changes prepared by the Sectional Committee on Public Fire Service Communications.
+The Standard was adopted by the National Fire Protection Association at the November, 1975, Fall Meeting in Pittsburgh, PA.
+This 1975 edition supersedes all previous editions.